chandermani/chandermani.github.io/_posts/2017-06-23-typescript-anti-pattern-the-any-type.md

 # Defining type definitions

-We are all familiar with the approach of including *type definitions* (or *typings*) for third party javascript libraries that we use with typescript.
+We all are familiar with the approach of including *type definitions* (or *typings*) for third party javascript libraries that we use with typescript.
 Anytime we use popular libraries such as *jquery*, *angular*, *react* in typescript we include the type definitions for these libraries as well.

-We need to do something similar for our own javascript code that we reference in typescript.
+We need to do something similar with our own javascript code that we reference in typescript.
 We need to create typings.
 Let's take a quick example.
 Assuming you have a javascript `UserService` class defined with few function and attributes.

 ```javascript
 function UserService() {